Exploring the contemporary causes of family conflict that contribute to experiences of youth homelessness

 Dr Justin Barker, Dr Tim Moore, Steven Roche

 Melbourne City Mission

 Consistent with recent conceptualisations of homelessness, the family-level ‘causes’ of youth homelessness are diverse and complex, and are interwoven with both individual and social/cultural factors.
-In response, this project aims to explore the contemporary social and cultural factors that contribute to family conflict and breakdown that may lead to young people experiencing homelessness, as well as the risk and protective factors for family conflict and breakdown.
+In response, this project aimed to explore the contemporary social and cultural factors that contribute to family conflict and breakdown that may lead to young people experiencing homelessness, as well as the risk and protective factors for family conflict and breakdown.